 Suppose an airline announces that its earnings this year are lower than expected due to reduced ticket sales.
 The airline spokesperson gives no information on how the company plans to turn things around.
 Use the model of demand and supply to show and explain what is likely to happen to the price of the airline's stock.

-Case in Point: The Great Recession, the Arab Spring, and the Oil Market
+Case in Point: 9/11 and the Stock Market